mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Background

 Previously, I've [presented talks at GDC](http://www.gdcvault.com/play/1022195/Physics-for-Game-Programmers-Networking) about networked physics.
-And yes, I've networked worlds of physicaly simulated cubes before.
-But it's something entirely different to be inside that world and actually interact with it.
+And yes, I've even networked worlds of physicaly simulated cubes before.
+But it's something completely different to be _inside_ that world and interact with it.
 This is something that at least to me, feels really exciting and new.

-So when considering the best networking approach for virtual reality, it was clear that the key constraint is that the player is actually _in there_.
+So when considering the best networking approach for virtual reality, it seems to me that the key constraint is that the player is actually _in there_.
 Objects being networked are right in front of the player's face.
-Any artifacts or glitches would be obvious and jarring, and any delay on a players actions would be unacceptable.
+Any artifacts or glitches would be obvious and jarring, and any delay on a player's actions would be unacceptable.
 Perhaps it would even make players feel sick?

-My conclusion was that for any networking approach to work in virtual reality, players _must_ be able interact with the world with no perception of latency.
-So lets start with latency hiding: how do other multiplayer games achieve this, and can we use these techniques when networking a physics simulation in Unity?
+My theory is that for any networking approach to work in virtual reality, players must be able interact with the world without any perception of latency.
+This makes a lot of sense considering how much effort has gone into VR platforms to reduce latency for tracking and player input.
+It would be a real shame to build an experience on top of this that adds latency due to networking.

+So let's start with this aspect: latency hiding.
+How are multiplayer games networked and how do they hide latency?
+Can we can we use these techniques to network a physics simulation in VR?

 # Deterministic lockstep